 What are cookies

-Cookies are tiny files that are downloaded to your computer, to improve your experience on our website.
-Using cookies is a common practice with almost all professional websites, including our website.
+Cookies are tiny files that are downloaded to your computer to improve your experience on our website.
+Using cookies is common practice with almost all professional websites, including ours.

-This page describes what information they gather, how we use it and why we sometimes need to store these cookies.
+This page describes what information cookies gather, how we use it, and why we sometimes need to store these cookies.
 We will also share how you can prevent these cookies from being stored.
-However, this may downgrade or 'break' certain elements of the functionality of the site.
+However, this may downgrade or 'break' certain elements of the functionality of this site.

 What kind of cookies does Worldwide IQ Test use?